Wellhead protection program: Environmental Protection Agency's emergency power

 By 42 U.S.C. § 300i Congress gives the Environmental Protection Agency's Administrator emergency power to “take such actions as he may deem necessary in order to protect the health of” consumers of public water.
 This emergency power applies to preventing contamination of all Underground Sources of Drinking Water (USDWs).
 This includes USDWs future generations may need for public water and private wells.

 Sole Source Aquifer

-An aquifer can be designated as a Sole Source Aquifer if the aquifer supplies at least 50% of a community's drinking water and there is no alternative drinking water source.
+Under the Safe Drinking Water Act of 1974 (Public Law 93-523, 42 U.S.C.
+300 et. seq), an aquifer can be designated as a Sole Source Aquifer if the aquifer supplies at least 50% of a community's drinking water and there is no alternative drinking water source.
 With this designation there can be no federal financial assistance for any project which the Environmental Protection Agency Administrator determines may contaminate the aquifer so as to create a significant hazard to public health.

 Source Water Quality Assessment

 States identify all the potential contaminate sources that might affect their surface and underground public water supplies for the Source Water Quality Assessment Program of 42 U.S.C.§ 300j–13.